TanStack/query/docs/src/pages/reference/QueryClient.md

 - `options?: InvalidateOptions`:
   - `throwOnError?: boolean`
     - When set to `true`, this method will throw if any of the query refetch tasks fail.
-  - cancelRefetch?: boolean
+  - `cancelRefetch?: boolean`
+    - Defaults to `true`
-    - When set to `true`, then the current request will be cancelled before a new request is made
+      - Per default, a currently running request will be cancelled before a new request is made
+    - When set to `false`, no refetch will be made if there is already a request running.

 ## `queryClient.refetchQueries`